 If you have to replace features always choose those that correspond to the right period.
 For example, the number of panels on a window, joinery details and fireplace style are all unique to their eras (Georgian, Victorian, Edwardian, etc.) You don’t want to spend thousands on new windows only to find later that they’re the wrong style.
 Yes, people will notice.

 3.- Give your home the Conservation Area treatment

-Buildings in a Conservation Area have a protected status.
+Buildings in a Conservation Area have protected status.
 So any modifications or repairs have to be approved by your local authority.
 They have a series of strict gold-standard guidelines to ensure the building is preserved as it should be.
 I recommend following (almost) equally strict guidelines, even if your house is non-protected.
 Your home deserves only the best.

 4.- A Building Survey is a must

 Wouldn’t it be nice if someone gave you a list of what needs fixing in your house?
 From the little cosmetic flaws to essential repair work.
 That’s what the Building Survey is about.
 Sure, it’s more expensive than the basic Homebuyers Survey, but with period houses you don’t want nasty surprises.
-Always hire a professional registered with the Royal Institute of Chartered Surveyors.
+Always hire a professional registered with the Royal Institution of Chartered Surveyors.

 5.- Restore all original features